marsgroves/HackTheBox/README.md

 15. As you saw, we code a code.
 But this is not our invite code as it says format:encoded.

 16. Try decoding it by using a decoder.

+17. This time, select type as Base64.
+Paste the code you got as the response of the POST request into the Encoded Text box and press Decode.
+Voila!
+You get your invite code.